 The series of Policy Salons will provoke new thinking on issues with a scientific angle, help foster connections between individuals and organisations, and build new links with business and industry.

-If you would like to join our Policy Network, and receive an invite to upcoming Policy Salon events, please contact Kelly.firstname.lastname@example.org.
+If you would like to join our Policy Network and receive an invite to upcoming Policy Salon events, please contact Kelly.firstname.lastname@example.org.
 By signing up to receive our emails, you are agreeing to our terms and conditions.

-Future Policy Salons events
+Future Policy Salon events

-- Theory of change - 1 December 2017, 12.30 – 2pm (lunch and refreshments served from 12pm)
+- Theory of change - 26 January 2018, 12.30 – 2pm (lunch and refreshments served from 12pm)